Supply chain and collaboration crucial to weathering economy

-"In the current energy sector post-2014, companies are diligently managing their operational/capital expenditures to not only leverage their profits, but enhance resiliency to the cyclical nature of the business."
+"In the current energy sector post-2014, companies are diligently managing their operational/capital expenditures to not only leverage their profits but enhance resiliency to the cyclical nature of the business."

 Collaboration is vital

 The Energy Services and Supply Outlook Study also revealed more than half of respondents felt internal collaboration was their best bet for weathering the economic downturn.
-In other words, relying on existing strong talent within the company would yield the best opportunity for strengthening business.
+In other words, relying on the existing strong talent within the company would yield the best opportunity for strengthening the business.